 Telephone and Internet Service

-57. When applying to open an Account, you must register to operate the Account by telephone and/or via the internet.
+59. When applying to open an Account, you must register to operate the Account by telephone and/or via the internet.
+Deputies and attorneys can only register to use the limited service by completing a registration form and returning it to us for processing.
 You will be asked to supply security information and a password.
 Once registered, you can operate the Account by telephone and/or via the internet.
 We will then carry out available operations on the Account on your instruction.
 If you are an existing customer who has already registered to use our Service, your existing security information and password can be used to open your Account.

-58. If you open your Account by telephone you will be asked to supply security information.
+60. If you open your Account by telephone you will be asked to supply security information.
 We will then send you a temporary password.
-Before you can operate your Account by telephone, you will need to change this temporary password to one of your own choosing.
+Before you can use the Service, you will need to change this temporary password to one of your own choosing.
 You must change your temporary password via telephone or internet.
 The temporary password will expire after 60 days so you will need to change it before then.
 If you don’t change your temporary password before it expires we will issue you with a new temporary password after you next contact us.
 The new temporary password must be changed within 60 days.
 AS WITH ALL SECURITY INFORMATION, YOUR PASSWORD MUST BE KEPT SECRET.

-68. If you tell us that a payment from your Account was not authorised by you, we will carry out an investigation.
-As soon as we are reasonably satisfied that you did not authorise the payment, we will, subject to paragraph 69, refund the amount deducted and will return your Account to the position it would have been in if the unauthorised payment has not taken place.
+70. If you tell us that a payment from your Account was not authorised by you, we will carry out an investigation.
+As soon as we are reasonably satisfied that you did not authorise the payment, we will, subject to paragraph 71, refund the amount deducted and will return your Account to the position it would have been in if the unauthorised payment had not taken place.
 This means that, in addition to the amount of the unauthorised payment, we will pay any interest on the amount incorrectly paid but we will have no further liability.

 (a) all payments made from your Account if you have acted fraudulently; and